flashbots/flashbots-docs/docs/flashbots-protect/gas-fee-refunds.md

 Flashbots Protect users are automatically eligible to receive gas fee refunds.
 If Flashbots can include your transaction on chain for a lower price, you are eligible to receive a refund.
 This applies to both the RPC and the private transaction API.

 Gas fee refunds do not change how transactions are executed and users do not need to make any changes to be eligible for them.
-Gas fee refunds are calculated separately, and applied in addition to, refunds from [MEV-Share](/flashbots-protect/mev-share).
+Gas fee refunds are calculated separately, and applied in addition to, MEV refunds from [MEV-Share](/flashbots-protect/mev-refunds).

 ## Where do refunds come from